emlala/homework/README.md

 I've listed here a collection of tasks I've done as homework in the past.

 ## Introduction to Web Development and Programming, 2020
-I'm taking this Aalto University course in spring 2020 through FITech, and as the name would suggest, it's an introductory level course.
-This course covers the basic principles of building a simple online service.
-Utilised technologies include JavaScript, Node.js, HTML/CSS.
+I took this Aalto University course in spring 2020 through FITech, and as the name would suggest, it was an introductory level course.
+This course was worth 3 ECTS points and it covered the basic principles of building a simple online service.
+Utilised technologies included JavaScript, Node.js, HTML/CSS.

 ## Machine Learning with Python, 2020
 I took this Aalto University course through FITech over spring 2020 to brush up my Python and Machine Learning skills.
 The course was worth 2 ECTS and had six rounds that were published over three months.